AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/ess-dashboards.md

 When you share a dashboard, you can assign permissions across your organization OR on an individual basis, meaning you get to decide who can view and edit your reports.

-**Note**: Read Only users only have access to dashboards that are directly shared with them - they aren’t able to search for and add dashboards on their own.
-Don’t forget to keep them in the loop!
+**Note**: Read Only users only have access to dashboards that are directly shared with them - they aren't able to search for and add dashboards on their own.
+Don't forget to keep them in the loop!

 #### Accessing shared dashboards {#accessshared}

-**If you’re an Admin or Standard user** and want to add a shared dashboard to your account, you can do so by clicking **Dashboard Options** and then clicking **Find** in the dropdown.
+**If you are an Admin or Standard user** and want to add a shared dashboard to your account, you can do so by clicking **Dashboard Options** and then clicking **Find** in the dropdown.

 ![find\_dashboard.png](../../assets/find_dashboard.png){: width="1000" height="535"}